Mount Tabor station

 Mount Tabor is a New Jersey Transit station in Denville, New Jersey along the Morristown Line just west of the small community of Mount Tabor in Parsippany-Troy Hills, New Jersey.
-The station consists of one side platform and 48 parking spaces for commuters.
+The station consists of one small side platform and 48 parking spaces for commuters.
 One of these parking spaces is handicapped-accessible.

 History

 The first station at Mount Tabor was originally built by the Delaware, Lackawanna and Western Railroad on August 19, 1881 under the supervision of a man from Newark named John Scannell.
 The station depot was razed on June 15, 1971 after falling into a state of disrepair.

 Station layout

 The station has two tracks with a low-level side platform on Track 1.
 Access from the platform to Track 2 is provided via a walkway over the tracks, though not all trains stop at this station.